 - Library

-- Counseling Center

-- Writing Center

-- Dining Hall
+- Dining Hall/Cafeteria

-- Quadrangle steps (seniors only)
+- Presentation Room (STEM)

-Students must be in one of the above areas when the bell rings to begin a period, remain there for the entire period, and follow all rules for that area.
+Students must be in one of the above areas when the bell rings to begin a period, and remain there for the entire period, and follow all rules for that area.
 Except in the cafeteria, students must remain quiet.
 Students may not leave one area and enter another without written permission.

 Students are not to be in corridors or at lockers while classes are in session.
 Students in the Quadrangle must not disturb classes in session.
 Walking or sitting on the lawns, smoking, eating, or drinking are not permitted in the Quadrangle or parking lot.
-Students are not permitted to loiter in the parking lot, sit in parked cars or congregate on the steps leading to the parking lot.
+Students are not permitted to loiter in the parking lot, sit in parked cars, or congregate on the steps leading to the parking lot.
 They are not permitted in the faculty workrooms at any time.

-Students are not permitted to leave school grounds unless they have no scheduled classes, meetings or assemblies after the sixth period.
+Students are not permitted to leave school grounds unless they have no scheduled classes, meetings, or assemblies after the sixth period.
 Students may not leave school grounds and return.
 Students involved in after-school activities should not leave the property, because the policy does not permit their return.

 If a student has a free period at the end of the day and chooses to remain in the building or on school property, he must conform to the unscheduled time policy and be in an authorized area.
-He must follow the dress code and may carry his book bag only if he remains in the cafeteria.
+He must follow the dress code and